-We may not think much about protecting our hair from sun damage because it’s not living and therefore, can’t get sunburned or develop life-threatening diseases like cancer.
-Also, if our hair becomes damaged we can just cut it off, and new healthy hair will grow in its place.
-Can our hair even be damaged from the sun, and if so, why do we care?
+You may not think much about protecting your hair from sun damage because it’s not living and therefore, can’t get sunburned or develop life-threatening diseases like cancer.
+Also, if your hair becomes damaged you can just cut it off.
+New healthy hair will grow in its place.

-Our bodies know that we need protection from the sun so it produces melanin.
-Melanin is the pigment we have in our skin that causes it to darken when we tan.
-Our hair also contains melanin.
+Your hair also contains melanin.
 Very black hair has more melanin than blond hair.
 This means that light hair is more susceptible to UV damage than dark hair.
-That doesn’t mean that dark hair can’t be damaged, it can; it just takes longer exposure time for that to happen.
+That doesn’t mean that dark hair can’t be damaged, it can.
+It just takes longer exposure time for that to happen.
 This also means that the sun’s rays will cause all hair colors to lighten.
 If you color your hair, it’s in your best interest to keep it protected from the sun so that expensive color doesn’t fade.

-There are ways to protect our hair (and scalp) from the damaging effects of the sun.
-We can stay inside (boo), stay in the shade (boo again), wear hats, and/or put UV protecting products on our hair.
+There are ways to protect your hair (and scalp) from the damaging effects of the sun.
+You could stay inside (boo), stay in the shade (boo again), wear hats, and/or put UV protecting products on your hair.

 For a spray sunscreen to be effective, it would have to evenly coat every square inch of hair.
 Since we don’t have beehive hairdos anymore, most people don’t use that much hairspray.
-A spray sunscreen will be more effective at protecting your scalp which, unlike our hair, is susceptible to sunburn and carcinomas like the rest of the skin on our bodies.
+A spray sunscreen will be more effective at protecting your scalp.
+Unlike your hair, your scalp is susceptible to sunburn and carcinomas like the rest of the skin on your body.